numba/numba/docs/source/user/parallel.rst

 =======================================

-Setting the :ref:`parallel_jit_option` option for :func:`~numba.jit` enables an experimental Numba feature that attempts to automatically parallelize and perform other optimizations on (part of) a function.
+Setting the :ref:`parallel_jit_option` option for :func:`~numba.jit` enables a Numba transformation pass that attempts to automatically parallelize and perform other optimizations on (part of) a function.
 At the moment, this feature only works on CPUs.